Swimming in an open body of water (like a river, lake, or ocean) is different from

 rip currents, jellyfish warnings, surfing restrictions, and other hazards.
 Also ask

 Don't allow kids to swim in large waves or undertows.
 Tell them never to stand

 with their back to the water because a sudden wave can knock them over.

 Teach kids that if they're caught in a rip current or undertow, they should swim

 parallel to the shore or should tread water and call for a lifeguard's help.

-man-of-wars can be painful, so tell kids to watch out for them in the water and to
+or Portuguese man-of-wars can be painful, so tell kids to watch out for them in the

 In bad weather, they should get out of the water right away.
 If there's lightning,